native-land-digital/next-nld/README.md

 - translation: should only rebuild the front page, how to provide strings to it?
 - reducing size of bulma, creating custom build, or just writing 100% custom CSS]
 - Adding modal to front loader
+- Making updating repeater queries more efficient

 Next up:

-- Uploading and downloading geoJSON
 - Adding other fields and repeater fields, WYSIWYG stuff

 - API